Air NZ Airpoints™ Flexipay Review

 - Flexipay offers a way for loyalty customers to use up small balances of Airpoints Dollars if they wouldn't usually have enough in their account a sufficient balance for one flight.

-From November 2017, Airpoints Flexipay lets you pay for any Air New Zealand operated and marketed flight (and many partner airline flights) using a mix of Airpoints Dollars and cash.
+Airpoints Flexipay lets you pay for any Air New Zealand operated and marketed flight (and many partner airline flights) using a mix of Airpoints Dollars and cash.
 As with any ‘enhancements’ from Air New Zealand, there are a few things to watch out for.
-Overall, the ability to part-pay will be especially advantageous to those with small balances earned on credit cards and occasional domestic travel.
+Overall, the ability to part-pay is advantageous to those with small balances earned on credit cards and occasional domestic travel.

 How Does Flexipay Help Me?